Diamondbacks vs. Marlins Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 35 hits with seven doubles, a triple, five home runs, nine walks and 19 RBI.
+- Lourdes Gurriel Jr. has 35 hits with seven doubles, a triple, five home runs, 10 walks and 19 RBI.
 He's also stolen one base.

 Gurriel Recent Games